JosieHong/3DMolMS/README.md

 - 2023.10.22 (v1.02): pretrain on QM9-mu dataset + ETKDG algprithm.
 We establish a dataset from QM9-mu (dipole moment) with the generated conformations using ETKDG for pretraining 3DMolMS.
 It helps the model learning knowledge of molecular 3D conformations and pretraining enhances the performance on MS/MS slightly (~0.01 cosine similarity).

 - 2023.09.14 (v1.01): data augmentation by flipping atomic coordinates.
 Notably, this model is sensitive to the geometric structure of molecules.
 For tasks insensitive to geometric structure, e.g. mass spectrometry is chirally blind, please use data augmentation.
-However, for the tasks sesitive to geometric structure, e.g. different enantiomers with varying retention times, avoid data augmentation.
+However, for the tasks sensitive to geometric structure, e.g. different enantiomers with varying retention times, avoid data augmentation.

 - 2023.06.30 (v1.00): initial version.